swissChili/forthc/readme.md

 so far only Linux is supported.

 This compiler compiles a dialect of Forth that I've dubbed nforth.
-It should be familiar to any Forth programmer (not much is changed), but I've made some changes to make the language more enjoyable for the average C programmer.
+It should be familiar to any Forth programmer (not much has changed), but I've made some changes to make the language more enjoyable for the average C programmer.
 Some of these things involve making the string syntax sane, changing the way that variable references are passed on the stack (which should only affect those